Cavity-enhanced optical lattices for scaling neutral atom quantum technologies to higher qubit numbers: Experimental Setup

 \subsection{Clock excitation}

-In our experiments, the clock excitation dynamics are susceptible to two decoherence mechanisms due to elastic $e$-$g$ collisions and fast inelastic $e$-$e$ collisions in \Sr{88}~\cite{lisdat09}.
-The elastic collisions reset the coherence between $g$ and $e$, but the population stays constant.
-In contrast, inelastic collisions cause atom loss.
+In our experiments, the clock excitation dynamics are susceptible to decoherence mechanisms due to elastic $e$-$g$ collisions and fast inelastic $e$-$e$ collisions in \Sr{88}~\cite{lisdat09}.
+The elastic collisions reset the coherence between $g$ and $e$, but the population stays constant, while inelastic collisions cause atom loss.